-Under the leadership of Deputy Mayor Richard Hildner, committee members provided a wide range of community perspectives and expertise.
-Climate Smart chair Steve Thompson assisted with project management.
-Energy Corps (a division of AmeriCorps) members Rachel Sussman and Mariah Gladstone provided additional research and analysis.
+Under the leadership of Deputy Mayor Richard Hildner, committee members have provided a wide range of community perspectives and expertise, including renewable energy and civil engineering, forestry and water protection, local food systems, education, and document editing and design.
+Climate Smart chairman Steve Thompson assisted with project management.
+AmeriCorps members Rachel Sussman and Mariah Gladstone provided additional research and analysis.

-In June 2017, Mayor Muhlfeld joined 391 other US mayors in committing Whitefish to do its part in upholding the 2015 Paris Climate Agreement.
-At the Paris summit, the US committed to reduce greenhouse gas emissions by 26-28% by 2025, with the understanding that all nations will need to make additional cuts to keep global temperatures from rising more than 2°C. The 26% reduction target for 2025 was adopted by the City as its initial goal.
+In June 2017, Mayor Muhlfeld joined nearly 400 other U.S. mayors in committing Whitefish to do our part in upholding the Paris Climate Agreement.
+At the Paris summit in 2015, the United States committed to reducing its greenhouse gas emissions by 26 to 28% from 2005 levels by 2025, with the understanding that the U.S. and all nations would need to make additional cuts to keep global temperatures from rising more than 2 degrees Celsius.
+The 26% reduction target for 2025 has been adopted by the City as its initial goal.

-All Climate Action Plan Committee meetings were open to the public, and the committee conducted extensive public outreach.
+All CAP meetings were open to the public and the committee conducted extensive public outreach.
 (See Appendix B.)

-A community survey received 344 responses, including 204 from residents under 24 years old.
-All age groups indicated support for energy conservation projects that reduce costs and for partnerships with schools and businesses.
-Preparing for projected change and building community resilience were also priorities.
-Student-age respondents were slightly more likely to support strong community-level climate action than older residents.
+A community survey received 145 responses, indicating strong community support for energy conservation projects that reduce costs and partnerships with schools and businesses.
+Preparing for projected change and building community resilience also was a priority.